BioJulia/biojulia.github.io/docs/src/comparisons/comparisons.md

 - [BioPython](https://biopython.org/) represents an ecosystem of related biology tools written in the Python3 programming language
 - Unlike in BioJulia, BioPython tools are installed together as modules into a single `biopython` package
-- Is more mature (begun over two decades ago with major releases covering the Python2/3 transition)
+- Released over two decades ago with major releases covering the Python2/3 transition
 - Capabilities cover a number of molecular biology applications including sequence alignment, population genetics, and machine learning

 | Application         | BioJulia Package                                                                                                                              | BioPython object/module    |